Nerdio Manager Installation Guide

 When Nerdio Manager for Enterprise is deployed to your Azure subscription, the following steps must be performed to initialize your installation of Nerdio Manager.

-Note: If you wish to use Entra ID app registration or Split Identity, skip to To initialize Nerdio Manager (Entra ID app registration or Split Identity): .
+Note: If you wish to use Entra ID app registration or split identity, skip to To initialize Nerdio Manager (Entra ID app registration or split identity): .

-To initialize Nerdio Manager (Typical):
+To initialize Nerdio Manager (typical):

 2. Select the copy button to copy the command.